rich-java-dev/Annotation-Reflection-Tutorial/README.md

 # Annotation-Reflection-Tutorial
-## A basic implementation of a Data Store using Java Spring Framework inspired pattern.
+## A basic implementation of a Data Store using a custom Annotation API template

-### The purpose of this example code is to demonstrate a novel design pattern using less than 200 lines of code!
+### This code is extensible/provides a easy-to-use API to use to implement all sorts of Annotations: Go Build your own Java frame-work!

 ### Structure:
 * annote Package: